 While most property in Mexico can be insured, there are three special situations to be aware of in which property is difficult (or impossible) to insure:

-Untitled Property: As we explained in a related article, some properties in Mexico can only change hands under agrarian (common land) terms, which means that the purchaser gains possession of the land and can have quiet enjoyment of the property but never holds a legal title deed that is recognized in Mexican civil law courts.
+Untitled Property: As we explain in a related article, some properties in Mexico can only change hands under agrarian (common land) terms, which means that the purchaser gains possession of the land and can have quiet enjoyment of the property but never holds a legal title deed that is recognized in Mexican civil law courts.
 If you own (or purchase) property on agrarian terms, be aware that it may be difficult or impossible to insure any structure you have or build on it, because in the event of a claim, the insurer may demand to see the legal title deed, not proof of possession.
 Thus, in the event of loss caused by a major event like a hurricane, earthquake, or severe flood you would need to cover the repair or rebuilding costs yourself.

 Property situated in the Yucatán region: For geological reasons, it’s more difficult (but not impossible) to insure property situated in the Yucatán peninsula.
 Many underwriters offering online coverage plans usually won’t quote for Yucatán postal codes; however our associate MexPro insurance now offers insurance for residential properties situated on the Yucatán peninsula (comprising the states of Yucatán, Campeche, and Quintana Roo).